How to Measure Investigation Process Effectiveness Podcast

 Do You Need to Improve Your Investigation Process?

 There are other investigation process measures you can track.
 If you trend your process measures over time, you will find some great initial indicators of investigation process effectiveness.
-Problem complexity and other factors will introduce some variation into this data.
-However, you can always segment your results to help account for such effects.
+For example, all problem solving efforts have a cycle time, total people hours value, and in turn, a total labor cost.

 We really don’t know if, and where, a process needs improvement until we begin to track its core safety, quality, people, cost, and profitability measures.
+For starters however, look for the daily work where problems just won’t seem to go away.

 Read the complete “How to Measure Your Investigation Process’ post here!